TangoIndiaPapa/old-policy-mcp-server/README.md

 ## Policy Compliance Tool

-This server exposes an `enforce_policy` tool, which checks if a requested action is compliant with the policies defined in `prompts/policy.prompt.yaml`.
+This server exposes an `enforce_policy_opa` tool, which checks if a requested action is compliant using OPA and `policy.rego`.

 ## MCP Extension/Client Integration